 I will continue my efforts to guarantee protection of the civil liberties of everyone in this country, just as I worked for passage of the NC Racial Justice Act in 2009, and successfully crafted a Civil Liberties Resolution for the City of Asheville from 2009 to 2013.

 The U.S. incarcerates more people than any other country in the world, including China with a vastly larger population.
 We can’t keep blocking people from jobs due to mistakes they’ve paid for.
-And by the way, our drug laws have to change.
+That’s why I voted to “ban the box” for City hiring.* And by the way, our drug laws have to change.
 The War on Drugs has utterly failed, and is the main reason for our high incarceration rate.
 See my statement on decriminalization.

 Steep Slope Protection